FluentValidation/FluentValidation/docs/custom-validators.md

 ```
 When you inherit from `PropertyValidator` you must override the `IsValid` method.
 This method takes a `PropertyValidatorContext` object and should return a boolean indicating whether validation succeeded.

-The `PropertyValidatorContext` object passed into the Validate method contains several properties:
-- `Instance` - the object being validated
+The `PropertyValidatorContext` object passed into the Validate method contains several properties including the property value (`PropertyValue`) and the parent object being validated (`InstanceToValidate`).
-- `PropertyDescription` - the name of the property (or alternatively a custom name specifed by a call to WithName
-- `PropertyValue` - the value of the property being validated
-- `Member` - the MemberInfo describing the property being validated.

-Note that the error message to use is specified in the constructor.
-The simplest way to define your error message is to use the string (as in this example) but you can also used localized error messages by specifying either a resource type and resource name.
-For more details, please see [Localization](localization).
+Note that the error message to use is specified in the `GetDefaultMessageTemplate` method and makes use of a custom placeholder which is filled in inside the `IsValid` method.

 To use the new custom validator you can call `SetValidator` when defining a validation rule.